Snger/reading-notes/tools/git.md

 > ... replacing `<hostname>` with the server's hostname, and `<username>` and `<password>` with your username and password.
 Also remember to set restrictive file system permissions on that file:
 >     chmod 600 ~/.netrc
 > Note that on Windows, this file should be called `_netrc`, and you may need to define the %HOME% environment variable - for more details see:

-## git-diff to ignore ^M
-1. GitHub suggests that you should make sure to only use \n as a newline character in git-handled repos.
-There's an option to auto-convert:
-2. `$ git config --global core.autocrlf true`
-3. Of course, this is said to convert crlf to lf, while you want to convert cr to lf.
-4. code
-    ````bash
-    # Remove everything from the index
-    $ git rm --cached -r .
-    # Re-add all the deleted files to the index
-    # You should get lots of messages like: "warning: CRLF will be replaced by LF in <file>."
-    $ git diff --cached --name-only -z | xargs -0 git add
-    # Commit
-    $ git commit -m "Fix CRLF"
-    ````
-5. core.autocrlf: Setting this variable to "true" is almost the same as setting the text attribute to "auto" on all files except that text files are not guaranteed to be normalized: files that contain CRLF in the repository will not be touched.
-Use this setting if you want to have CRLF line endings in your working directory even though the repository does not have normalized line endings.
-This variable can be set to input, in which case no output conversion is performed.

 ## .gitignore manual
 > - NAME